Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 clusterName: YOUR_CLUSTER_NAME
 # -- Region the cluster is running in.
 region: YOUR_CLOUD_REGION
+global:
   # -- CloudZero API key.
 Required if useExistingSecret is false.
   apiKey: YOUR_CLOUDZERO_API_KEY
   # -- If set, the agent will use the API key in this Secret to authenticate with CloudZero.
   existingSecretName: YOUR_EXISTING_API_KEY_K8S_SECRET

 # label and annotation configuration (referred together as 'tags').
 See the below 'Labels and Annotations' section for more details.
 tags: